zlh1992/Classic-Papers/README.md

 # Paper_Reading
-The repository mainly include papers which the author have read.
+The repository mainly includes papers which the author have read.
+And there are also some basic theory of different braches of AI which will help you get a better understanding for papers.
+In the following, the basic theories can be divided into Reinforcement Learning, Natural Lanuage Processing, and Recommendation System.

 ## RL
 ### Policy_Based